Richard-ZH-Yang/To-Do-List/README.md

  smy programming skill.

 ## User Stories
+**Please Grade the following four user stories:**
 - As a user, I want to be able to add a task to my to-do list
-- As a user, I want to be able to delete a task from my to-do-list
+- As a user, I want to be able to view the list of tasks on my to-do list
 - As a user, I want to be able to change the properties of my to-do list tasks
-- As a user, I want to be able to view the list of tasks on my to-do list

-- As a user, I want to be able to see the number of incomplete and number of completed tasks on each to-do list
+- As a user, I want to be able to sort the list in different orders